MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-office365.md

 ## Before you start

 > [!IMPORTANT]
 > If there are .msi Office apps on the end-user device, you must use the **Remove MSI** feature to safely uninstall these apps.
-Otherwise, the Intune delivered Microsoft 365 Apps will fail to install.
+Otherwise, the Intune delivered Office 365 apps will fail to install.

 - Devices to which you deploy these apps must be running the Windows 10 Creators Update or later.
-- Intune supports adding Office apps from the Microsoft 365 Apps section only.
+- Intune supports adding Office apps from the Microsoft 365 Apps suite only.
 - If any Office apps are open when Intune installs the app suite, the installation might fail, and users might lose data from unsaved files.
 - This installation method is not supported on Windows Home, Windows Team, Windows Holographic, or Windows Holographic for Business devices.
-- Intune does not support installing Microsoft 365 Apps for desktop from the Microsoft Store (known as Office Centennial apps) on a device to which you have already deployed Microsoft 365 Apps with Intune.
+- Intune does not support installing Office 365 desktop apps from the Microsoft Store (known as Office Centennial apps) on a device to which you have already deployed Office 365 apps with Intune.
 If you install this configuration, it might cause data loss or corruption.
 - Multiple required or available app assignments are not additive.
 A later app assignment will overwrite pre-existing installed app assignments.
 For example, if the first set of Office apps contains Word, and the later one does not, Word will be uninstalled.
 This condition does not apply to any Visio or Project applications.
-- Multiple Microsoft 365 Apps deployments are not currently supported.
-Only one deployment will be delivered to the device
+- Multiple Office 365 deployments are not currently supported.
+Only one deployment will be delivered to the device.
 - **Office version** - Choose whether you want to assign the 32-bit or 64-bit version of Office.
 You can install the 32-bit version on both 32-bit and 64-bit devices, but you can install the 64-bit version on 64-bit devices only.
 - **Remove MSI from end-user devices** - Choose whether you want to remove pre-existing Office .MSI apps from end-user devices.
 The installation won't succeed if there are pre-existing .MSI apps on end-user devices.
 The apps to be uninstalled are not limited to the apps selected for installation in **Configure App Suite**, as it will remove all Office (MSI) apps from the end user device.
-For more information, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](https://docs.microsoft.com/deployoffice/upgrade-from-msi-version).
+For more information, see [Remove existing MSI versions of Office when upgrading toMicrosoft 365 Apps](https://docs.microsoft.com/deployoffice/upgrade-from-msi-version).
 When Intune reinstalls Office on your end user's machines, end users will automatically get the same language packs that they had with previous .MSI Office installations.

 ## Select Microsoft 365 Apps